-CPC-USB is a CAN interface for USB ports in a compact and robust metal housing.
-It is powered via USB and is equipped with a Cortex M3 microcontroller, and supports 11-Bit and 29-Bit CAN identifiers.
+The CPC-USB/ARM7 is a CAN to USB interface, for use as a USB CAN Bus adapter with Windows or Linux based systems in commercial and industrial environments.
+It utilizes a compact and robust metal housing, is powered via USB, and is equipped with a powerful Cortex M3 microcontroller.

 As a member of the CPC family of PC to CAN interface products, the CPC-USB/ARM7 benefits from the CPC Software Interface Framework, which provides a consistent host software interface environment for Windows and Linux based applications that is independent of the PC hardware interface being used.

 The CPC USB/ARM7 can also be used with SocketCAN in Linux based applications.

 CPC-USB includes a CAN segment connected by a male plug of type D-Sub 9, the pin assignment is complying to CiA DS-102 standard.
 In addition, the interface includes a USB connector that also carries the supply for CPC-USB.
 The following table shows the assignment of the CAN connector:

 |Pin||Name||Description (standard version)||Description (low speed version)|

 |1||RTL||Not connected||Connected with Pin 2 by a 5k6 resistor and with dedicated Pin of TJA1054 CAN transceiver|

 |2||CAN_L||CAN data line (dominant low)||CAN data line (dominant low)|

 |7||CAN_H||CAN data line (dominant high)||CAN data line (dominant high)|